principal theological seminary of the Anglican

 H.M.E.R.H.
 Mgr.
 Keith Steinhurst, Count of Marmande, Elector of

-Trier, Governor-General of the Patriarchal See.
+Trier, Governor-General of the Apostolic See.

 sole purpose of the college is to train clergy of the ARRCC, it